svilendobrev/svd_bin/qini/README.txt

 # - set misc paths, e.g. MANPATH
 # - use env vars to point to where some applic is on diff machines e.g. MAKE=...
 # - set default permissions: umask 002      # allow group write
-# - get a new beer
 ################
-# well, as a keyboard cmdline editor tcsh is still much superior to bash;
+# as a keyboard cmdline editor tcsh is still much superior to bash;
+# but better avoid programming in tcsh/csh.
+# sh functionality is MUCH better/wider/consistent e.g. quoting
-# in bash, any aliases with arguments should be functions -- use al2func.pl
+# in bash, any aliases with arguments should be functions
 # whole .bashrc is read only for interactive scripts; use profile for non-interactive
-# for fast tcsh scripts, use tcsh -f, but IMHO, better avoid programming in tcsh.
+# for fast tcsh scripts, use tcsh -f
-# sh functionality is MUCH better/wider

-#common basic aliases/funcs expected to work
+#common basic aliases/funcs made to work same way for sh/tcsh
 # senv          set in env
 # _set          set localy
 # al            alias